-The Debt Service Funds for the SRF bonds and the Wastewater Treatment Plant 2006 series account for the receipt of participants payments and the payment of principal and interest on those debt issues which finance infrastructure reconstruction, expansion and/or improvement projects.
+The Debt Service Funds for the 1998 bonds, Wastewater Treatment Plant and SRF bonds account for the receipt of participants payments and the payment of principal and interest on those debt issues which finance infrastructure reconstruction, expansion and/or improvement projects.

-The Participant Capital Projects Fund is used to account for participant system improvements financed with Michigan State Revolving Fund (SRF) bonds and grants.
+The Capital Project Funds for improvement capital projects and participant capital projects are used to account for system improvements financed with participant contributions and Michigan State Revolving Fund (SRF) bonds and grants.